amaximus/fkf-garbage-collection-card/info.md

 #### Installation
-The easiest way to install it is through [HACS (Home Assistant Community Store)](https://custom-components.github.io/hacs/), search for <i>garbage</i> and select FKF Budapest Garbage Collection Card from Plugins.<br />
+The easiest way to install it is through [HACS (Home Assistant Community Store)](https://custom-components.github.io/hacs/), search for <i>garbage</i> and select FKF Budapest Garbage Collection Card from Plugins.
-If you are not using HACS, you may download fkf-garbage-collection-card.js and the translations directory and put them into homeassistant_config_dir/www/community/fkf-garbage-collection-card/ directory.<br />
+If you are not using HACS, you may download fkf-garbage-collection-card.js and the translations directory and put them into homeassistant_config_dir/www/community/fkf-garbage-collection-card/ directory.

+Note:
+- next_only configuration parameter will be removed in the near future.
+Please use 'items_number: 1' instead.
+If defined, until this is removed, it will take precedence over items_number.

 #### Lovelace UI configuration
 Configuration parameters:<br />